-City of Monrovia's Low-Mod Housing Asset fund, the Housing Successor of the City of Monrovia, (the Monrovia Housing Successor), a Special Revenue Fund of the City of Monrovia, California, with the type of compliance requirements described in the California Health and Safety Code sections applicable to California Housing Successor Agencies for the year ending June 30, 2022.
+We have audited the Monrovia Housing Successor (the "Housing Successor")'s compliance with the types of compliance requirements identified as subject to audit in the California Health and Safety Code sections applicable to California Housing Successor Agencies (the "HSC") for the year ended June 30, 2023.

-In our opinion, the Monrovia Housing Successor complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on the Monrovia Housing Successor for the year ending June 30, 2022.
+In our opinion, the Housing Successor complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on the Housing Successor's compliance with the HSC for the year ended June 30, 2023.